Clinical & Academic Training

 - The MAPP Scholars Program provides training and networking opportunities for students who are considered to be underrepresented in medicine (URM).
 The program follows the definition of URM of the NIH and the Association of American Medical Colleges (AAMC).
 URM groups may include Latino/ Hispanic (including Brazilian), African-American/Black, American Indian, Native Hawaiian and Alaskan Natives, among others.

-- Candidates must be enrolled in graduate programs and have an interest in dementia research.
+- Candidates must be enrolled in an undergraduate or a graduate program and have an interest in dementia research.

 If an applicant is currently receiving funding from a U.S. federal training or career development grant, please contact the program director for eligibility before applying.

 Scholars must live in Boston during the entire duration of the 8-week training program.

 Applicants are chosen based on their academic credentials and the areas of research interest.

 Letters of recommendation may be sent directly to Dr. Yakeel T. Quiroz, the Program Director.